codeCamp19/luggageHotel/README.md

-# luggageHotel
+# orderHotel
-App to drop off and pick up luggage in densely populated airport cities
+App to drop off and pick up order in densely populated airport cities